dhedden1126/Election_Analysis/README.md

 ## Results

-How many votes were cast in this congressional election?
+-How many votes were cast in this congressional election?
-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-Which county had the largest number of votes?
+-Which county had the largest number of votes?
-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 ![Screen Shot 2020-07-30 at 7 25 57 PM](https://user-images.githubusercontent.com/67982071/88984056-a3048380-d29a-11ea-9983-002ecc071d97.png)

-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 ![Screen Shot 2020-07-30 at 7 26 15 PM](https://user-images.githubusercontent.com/67982071/88984064-a5ff7400-d29a-11ea-89ae-a5382178e368.png)

 ## Challenges